 You just have to remember to pick the Dutch oven up and not move or scrape it around the top of the cooktop as you will damage or scratch your cooktop.

 Whether gas or electric the Dutch oven will perform just as well.
-A reminder of how heavy your oven will be when fully laden.
-You need to be able to safely lift it in and out of your oven.
+This a reminder of how heavy your oven will be when fully laden.
+You need to be able to safely lift it in and out of your conventional oven.

 Unfortunately enameled cast iron will not wear well over campfires, open flames, hot coals, or briquettes.
 But the traditional exposed cast iron Dutch oven was made for these heat sources.